MeltedYeti/BenchCo/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server if you have the Angular CLI installed else run `npm run start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project or `npm run build`.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test`, or `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Considerations